This piece was written by one of the data scientists on Classy’s data insights team, Page Piccinini, PhD.

 To learn more about these mobile donors, we first analyzed where they were from.
 Looking at all transactions on Classy in a given state, we computed the percentage of mobile transactions for each of our three campaign types.

 Consistent with earlier results, ticketed events with fundraising pages and peer-to-peer campaigns had the highest percentage of mobile gifts across campaign types, across all states.

 Certain states also have a higher percentage of mobile transactions than others.
 The “most mobile” states are West Virginia (mobile makes up 44.1 percent of transactions), Arkansas (42.1 percent), and Oklahoma (41.8 percent).

 These graphs (Figures 5a through 5d) show the percentage of transactions that took place on mobile for a given campaign type for a given state.

 Mobile usage in general varies from state to state.
-According to the American Community Survey (ACS), the southern, central portion of the United States has the highest percentage of people who only have a mobile device as their internet connection (shown in the figure below).
+According to the American Community Survey (ACS), the southern, central portion of the United States has the highest percentage of people who only have a mobile device as their internet connection.
 This aligns with our earlier results from the Classy platform surrounding the states that have a higher percentage of mobile transactions.

 How Old Are They?

 While many assume that the majority of mobile donors must be younger, that’s not necessarily the case.
 When we look at age, we find that mobile donors are essentially around the same age as desktop donors.
 The average mobile donor is 36-years-old, while the average desktop donor is 37-years-old.

 When it comes to specific campaigns, however, certain ages tend give to certain types of campaigns on the Classy platform.
 The oldest mobile donors tend to give to donation pages and the youngest donors to peer-to-peer campaigns.
 Between the two campaign types that involve fundraising—ticketed events with fundraising and peer-to-peer—the latter attracts even younger donors.